cyberbikepunk/posts/great_resources.md

 # Coding ressources #

-This is basically my personal paste-bin but feel free to contribute by sending a [pull request][repo].
+This is basically my personal paste-bin but feel free to contribute by sending a [pull request](https://github.com/cyberbikepunk/posts).

 ## Linux ##